blastcloud/guzzler-docs/docs/examples/readme.md

 ## Async: Google Street View

-If you have the scenario where you'd like to download several images from a remote service, like [Google Maps Street View](https://developers.google.com/maps/documentation/streetview/intro), you might test your asynchronous work with the following
+If you have the scenario where you'd like to download several images from a remote service, like [Google Maps Street View](https://developers.google.com/maps/documentation/streetview/intro), you might test your work is made asynchronously with the following URL for each request.

-If everything is correct, the URL for each request should be

 ```bash
 https://maps.googleapis.com/maps/api/streetview?size={width}x{height}&sensor=false&location={url encoded address}&key={api key}
 ```

-And the result would be an image like this
+And the result would be an image like this:

 <figure>
     <img src="/img/streetview.jpeg" alt="Streetview Example" title="Streetview Example" />